Everlasting Love? Let AI Predict

 That shift in emphasis is one of the more obvious ways we layer our speech with meaning.
 But there are many more layers that we add without realizing it.

 But there is a way to extract this hidden information from our speech.
 Researchers have developed artificial intelligence that can then use this information to predict the future of couples’ relationships.
-The AI is already more accurate at this than professionally trained therapists, according to the BBC.
+The AI is already more accurate at this than professionally trained therapists,

 In one study, researchers monitored 134 married couples who had been having difficulties in their relationships.
 Over two years, the couples each recorded two 10-minute problem-solving sessions.
 Each partner chose a topic about their relationship that was important to them and discussed them together.
 The researchers also had data on whether or not the couples’ relationships improved or worsened and if they were still together two years later.